zuozhenggh/learning-library/data-management-library/database/db-partitioning/range-partitioning/range.md

 ### Prerequisites
 This lab assumes you have completed the following lab:

-- Provision an ADB Instance (19c, Always Free)
+- Provision an Oracle Autonomous Database and ADW Instance has been created

 ## Task 1: Create Range Partitioning